Chagrilled/P4-DandoriDesktop/readme.md

 - ✅ Refactor/cleanup the icons so there aren't duplicates
 - ❌ Rotate icons that require it, like bridges/gates so they look better
 - ❌ How does hazard AI work?
 Surely you can override the HibaBase blueprint - Some HibaIce do this in their HibaAIParameters, but the changes aren't reflected in the AI.
+- ❌ Refactor the map to see if I can separate state from the map data, which might fix the component-refreshing problem.
+A bit similarly to filters.
+Perhaps the map doesn't have to use the main data set and can maintain its own without having the main map set as a prop?

 </details>